Kenya–Tanzania relations: History

+In 1888, the Imperial British East Africa Company began operating in Mombasa after the Berlin Conference as the Scramble for Africa led by the German chancellor Otto von Bismarck.
+The German Empire on the other hand began to establish control over the region and was formally declared a protectorate in 1891 as the German East Africa (present-day Tanzania).
+In 1895, the British East Africa which will later become known as British Kenya after defeating the Germans during the First World War as Britain become a mandate of Tanganyika while the Belgian Congo mandated Ruanda-Urundi (present-day Rwanda) as a trust territory of Belgium after the Tabora offensive.
+With Lettow-Vorbeck returned to Germany in 1919.
+Following the Italian invasion of Ethiopia led by the fascist dictator Benito Mussolini to form Italy's African colony as the Italian East Africa, Britain again declared war on Fascist Italy in 1940 during the Second World War until Ethiopia was liberated from the Italians in 1941.
+Tanzania gained its independence from the United Kingdom in 1961, followed by Kenya on 12 December 1963.
 The first high commissions of Kenya in Tanzania and vice versa were opened after the independence of Kenya.
 However, after the breakup of the EAC in 1977 both countries severed diplomatic ties.
 The breakup of the first EAC which was founded in 1967 was brought about by ideological differences between Tanzania and Kenya.
 As it was during the cold war African countries were making decisions on whether to become socialist or capitalist.
-Kenya's leader Kenyatta was intent on making sure that Kenya wouldn't become socialist and Kenya stuck to capitalism.
+Kenya's leader Jomo Kenyatta was intent on making sure that Kenya wouldn't become socialist and Kenya stuck to capitalism.
 Tanzania on the other hand championed for Ujamaa, a major African socialist policy.

 Tanzania and Kenya resumed diplomatic ties in 1983.
 By that time, a lot of factors were slowing the idea of Ujamaa in Tanzania among them the war with Uganda and many other social factors.

 Today both countries enjoy healthy relations.
 Both countries are inhabited by the world's largest Swahili speaking populations, Swahili is the official and national language in both countries.
 Kenya and Tanzania share a lot of cultural similarities.